apache/gravitino/docs/trino-connector/installation.md

 ### Configuring the Gravitino connector

 Assuming you have now started the Gravitino server on the host `gravition-server-host` and can access it properly.
-If not, please refer to the [Gravitino documentation](getting-started)
+And you have created a metalake named `test`.
+If not, please refer to the [Gravitino Getting-started](getting-started)

 Add catalog configuration to the Trino configuration file `/etc/trino/catalog/gravitino.properties`.